aspose-slides/Aspose.Slides-Documentation/java/getting-started/licensing-bug/_index.md

 - Check the version you are using and ensure it's not affected by the bug described above.
 - Refer to the [Aspose documentation](https://docs.aspose.com/slides/java/getting-started/) for troubleshooting steps and known licensing issues.
 - Contact [Aspose support](https://forum.aspose.com/) for further assistance.

+## Affected product and version ##

+Please note that this bug only impacts Aspose.Slides for Java versions 23.2 through 23.7. **Other Aspose products and other versions of Aspose.Slides are not affected**.